claricep/Asteroid/README.md

 ![Screenshot (23)](https://user-images.githubusercontent.com/70664877/167711859-fb0f8c55-9f23-458b-a290-7aaff1236058.png)

 ## Collision
 This is one of the most major parts of the game and contributes to the overall game play.
 With the use of if statements, the code detects when the an object overlaps with another setting off a reaction.
-For example, the laser collides with an asteroid, rewarding them with one point.
-Additionally, if the spaceship comes in contact with an asteroid, the game restarts back to the start screen, the score resets back to 0, and the spaceship is placed back at the center of the screen.
+For example, the laser collides with an invader, rewarding them with one point.
+Additionally, if the ufo comes in contact with an invader, the game restarts back to the start screen, the score resets back to 0, and the ufo is placed back at the center of the screen.

 ![Screenshot (15)](https://user-images.githubusercontent.com/70664877/167710648-e7c4af4a-8064-46de-9083-622cf5767188.png)

 ## Game Over
-When the users spaceship collides with an asteroid, a reset method is pulled from the spaceship class which causes the start screen to return.
-Inside of the collision if statement between the spaceship and asteroid, the score is set equal to 0.
-The position of the spaceship is placed back to its starting position ready for the next game.
+When the users ufo collides with an invader, a reset method is pulled from the ufo class which causes the start screen to return.
+Inside of the collision if statement between the ufo and invader, the score is set equal to 0.
+The position of the ufo is placed back to its starting position ready for the next game.
 Additionally, all movement is stopped which is achieved by setting the velocity for all moving objects back to 0.
-For the asteroid, in order to prevent them to continue falling down the screen, all asteroids are cleared.
+For the invader, in order to prevent them to continue falling down the screen, all invader are cleared and same goes for the lasers.

 ![Screenshot (16)](https://user-images.githubusercontent.com/70664877/167711348-2b6a1073-0bbe-4bdb-8f1a-af2aa962e2dd.png)
 ![Screenshot (19)](https://user-images.githubusercontent.com/70664877/167711038-64cd33ee-226e-49e4-a085-7a6a38b74cd0.png)